-This past fall, I moved into my new apartment, and it was the first time in my adult life I didn’t have roomies.
-Yes, at 28, I finally have the place all to myself, and as exciting as that was- I found that there were so many little things I didn’t have upon moving in, that were absolutely essential for any woman to have in her apartment, so I did some shopping and compiled a list of the top essentials every woman needs to have in her apartment.
+In the fall of 2014, I moved into my new apartment, and it was the first time in my adult life I didn’t have roomies.
+Yes, at 28, I finally had a place all to myself, and as exciting as that was, I found that there were so many little things I didn’t have upon moving in.
+I am talking about absolute essentials for any woman to have in her apartment.
+Because I am a safety freak, I immediately did some shopping and compiled a list of the necessities every woman needs to have in her apartment.
+Here are some of my top suggestions, all of which can be found on Amazon.
+(Consider trying a 30-day Amazon Prime membership for free!
+Cancel anytime!)

 Can you list off everything that’s in your wallet right now?
 Chances are, if your wallet is lost or stolen, a fuzzy memory can lead to panic.
-A quick list of your credit cards, insurance information & other essentials will help you act quickly to secure replacements or place holds on any accounts that could be troublesome if left in the wrong hands.
+A quick list of your credit cards, insurance information, and other essentials will help you act quickly to secure replacements or place holds on any accounts that could be troublesome if left in the wrong hands.

 So, about those grease fires I just mentioned…you should also keep baking soda on hand to help whiten laundry, polish fixtures and of course, freshen things up in the fridge or on carpets.
 Get your whites whiter and freshen up your house for pennies a box.
 I buy my baking soda in bulk since it’s great for emergencies and for general cleaning.